-To improve your UX, you should start by identifying problems by analysing your data.
+To improve your UX, you should start by identifying problems by analyzing your data.
 Tools like Google Analytics will help you gain crucial insights into:

 - User Session Recording.
-Record your visitors’ sessions and then view how they interact with your site to gain more insights into their behaviour.
+Record your visitors’ sessions and then view how they interact with your site to gain more insights into their behavior.